 The Civic Engagement Research Fellowship Program provides four fellowship opportunities for UB faculty members to advance their community-based research and engaged scholarship that address social and policy challenges.
 Community-based research requires collaboration with an external partner, and will confront issues whose scope ranges from the local to the global.

-Applications are now invited for the new 2015-16 CEPP fellowship, the Gregory J. Dimitriadis Research Mentoring Fellowship, in honor of Greg Dimitriadis, Professor of Educational Leadership and Policy and founding member of the CEPP Faculty Advisory Committee.
+The application process for the second round of all four research fellowships for 2015-16 will begin by August 25, 2015.
+This round includes the Civic Engagement Research Fellowship that has the broadest scope, the more narrowly focused Grant Development and Research Dissemination Fellowships, as well as the new Gregory J. Dimitriadis Research Mentoring Fellowship.
+This newest fellowship is in honor of Greg Dimitriadis, Professor of Educational Leadership and Policy and founding member of the CEPP Faculty Advisory Committee.
 Available to all UB full-time faculty or faculty teams, this one-year fellowship supports mentoring to further a program of community-based research and scholarship.
-Guidelines and application materials are available here.

-Community Scholar-in-Residence Fellowships The
+Community Scholars-in-Residence Fellowships appears below.
+The

-and application forms are available here.
+Community Scholar-in-Residence Fellowships Guidelines and application forms are available here.